ajcr/ajcr.github.io/about.md

 permalink: /about/
 ---

-Internet analyst/researcher interested in writing, mathematics and drawing.
+Internet researcher / data analyst interested in writing, mathematics and drawing.

 ### More Information